Tambara-Yamagami Categories over the Reals: The Non-Split Case: Analysis of the Real-Complex Case

 Since $G$ is generalized dihedral, we can write every $c\in G$ as $c=uw^\epsilon$, where $u\in A$, $|w|=1$ and $\epsilon\in\{0,1\}$.
 Using this description, Expression \ref{AlmostDoneComeplex16} becomes

 Here we have used nondegeneracy of $\chi\mid_{A\times A}$ to eliminate the two summations.
 This again matches the left-hand side of Equation \ref{Complex16}, so this equation is satisfied in all cases.
-This completes the proof of the pentagon equations, and thus establishes the existence of the monoidal categories $\s C_{\bb C}(G,g,\tau,\chi)$.
+This completes the proof of the pentagon equations, and thus establishes the existence of the monoidal categories $\s C_{\bb C}(G,g,\chi,\tau)$.

-Now suppose there is an $\bb R$-linear monoidal equivalence By virtue of being an equivalence, $F$ must send $m$ in $\s C$ to $m'$ in $\s C'$.
+Now suppose there is an $\bb R$-linear monoidal equivalence Since $F$ is an equivalence, it must send $m\in\s C$ to $m'\in\s C'$.
 Since $(F,J)$ is monoidal, it must restrict to a group isomorphism $f:G\to G'$.
 Because of this, we may assume that $G=G'$, and that $f:G\to G$ is an automorphism.